-Only a small number (n=62; 6.2%) of participants indicated that they relied on the tool to protect their privacy.
-Instead, participants employ a variety of strategies for protecting their confidentiality and privacy.
-Most commonly (n=303; 30.4%), respondents indicated that they self-filter their messages, being very careful with what they share.
-This is in line with previous research on how users cope with Web security challenges [26].
+Only a small number (n = 62; 6.2%) of respondents indicated that they relied on the tool to protect their privacy.
+Instead, respondents employed a variety of strategies for protecting their confidentiality and privacy.
+Most commonly (n = 303; 30.4%), respondents indicated that they self-filtered their messages, being very careful with what they shared.
+This is in line with previous research on how users cope with web security challenges [38].
 For example,